“You are not under the Law of God” Exposed

 While we were in our former sinful state, the Torah having exposed the passions of sins in us, that bear fruit to death, i.e. the penalty of death, has made us guilty of death which the Anointed of YHVH, the Messiah, took on Him.

 Again, when we stop sinning at our spiritual death, we are not indefinitely locked into a sinful state, but freed from it.
 Therefore, what we are freed from is the sin that was working in us; sin is our “former husband”.
-And we are brought to an end, we are dead to what was holding us (the sinful state) that was separating us from the Father according to His Law, not from His Laws as the Greek text reads, so that in a new spirit we shall serve YHVH from now on, “and not in the oldness of the writing”.
+And if we are brought to an end, we are dead to what was holding us (the sinful state) that was separating us from the Father according to His Law, not from His Laws as the Greek text reads, so that in a new spirit we shall serve YHVH from now on, “and not in the oldness of the writing”.

 The sins nailed on the cross, not the Torah

 Here again the Christian theologians have twisted the apostle’s metaphor and interpreted to mean that “the oldness of the writing” is the Law of YHVH.
 The obvious allusion they make is with “the Old Covenant” vs. “the New Covenant”, i.e. we not under “the Old Covenant”.
-But is this what Shaul is talking about?
+But is this what Shaul is saying?

 In Colossians, we read,